 In his wake and reborn from the ashes of fear, guilt, and unbelievable shame mixed with lies is Apostle Im – the most devoted follower of the Mighty New Sky and Spiritual Father to date.

-After becoming head exorcist and an important part of the Spiritual Father’s entourage (not to mention the earthy father of the soon-to-be Spiritual Mother) – deep down he knew those actions were wrong.
+After becoming head exorcist and an important part of the Spiritual Father’s entourage (not to mention the earthly father of the soon-to-be Spiritual Mother), deep down, he knew those actions were wrong.

 Apparently, pseudo-Christian religious cults like Guseonwon Church are quite prevalent in South Korea – the Save Me drama is based on a popular webtoon called Out of the World by Jo Geum San.

-While it’s not certain or not if webtoon artist Jo was inspired by true events from their own real life, they may certainly be based on their observations of South Korean society.
+While it’s not certain whether webtoon artist Jo was inspired by true events from their own real life, they may certainly be based on their observations of South Korean society.

 According to an internet consensus, the religious organization Guseonwon appears to be based on the real-life (alleged) cult Shincheonji Church of Jesus, the Temple of the Tabernacle of the Testimony.

-Just simply skimming the church’s history, Shincheonji and its founder Lee Man-hee seem to be embroiled in scandal after scandal.
-Chiefly, for approaching unsuspecting Koreans and foreigners on the streets to come take free Korean language lessons, and help orphans through charity.
+Just simply skimming the church’s history, Shincheonji, and its founder Lee Man-hee seem to be embroiled in scandal after scandal.
+Chiefly, for approaching unsuspecting Koreans and foreigners on the streets to take free Korean language lessons, and help orphans through charity.

 If you’re interested in more info regarding this phenomenon of religious movements promoting fringe doctrine in South Korea, here is a thread from WayGook 16 pages deep on info surrounding (alleged) religious cults Mannam, Shincheonji, and anything else you want to know.

-Also, you can utilize the Internet Archive Wayback Machine to view web pages that no longer exist, but were screenshots from years ago.
+Also, you can utilize the Internet Archive Wayback Machine to view web pages that no longer exist, but were screenshotted from years ago.

 So, what do you think about all of this?